 Denison University’s Division of Student Development promotes our students’ growth and self-awareness as individuals and as co-creators of our living –learning environment.
 We challenge students to both act and reflect, to respect self and others, and to apply their education and talents for the good of local and global communities.
 We cultivate collaboration and engagement on campus and beyond in support of Denison’s mission of educating students to live, work and lead in a complex world.

-Doane now houses Administration offices including the Office of the President, Provost, Registrar, Student Affairs, and Residential Life.
+Doane now houses Administration offices including the Office of the President, Provost, Registrar, Student Development, and Residential Education & Housing.

 The building now houses the Dance Department which contains two dance studios, both of which are equipped with a five-layer, spring-loaded floor.
 The department uses the facilities to teach modern dance, ballet and also contemporary jazz.